onecrayon/E3-Theme-Generator/README.markdown

 # E3 Theme Generator template

-This project provides an SCSS template for generating syntax themes for [Espresso 3](http://macrabbit.com/espresso/), along with ports of my two original Espresso themes (Earthworm and Quiet Light)--both as examples for using the template, and for use with Espresso 3.
+This project provides an SCSS template for generating syntax themes for [Espresso 3+](http://espressoapp.com/), along with ports of my two original Espresso themes (Earthworm and Quiet Light)--both as examples for using the template, and for use with Espresso.

 ## Installing and using Earthworm or Quiet Light